JohanKJIP/Candela-challenge/README.md

 3. **Training YOLOv4-608 (batch=64, subdivisions=16)**: I only have access to a GPU with 8GB of VRAM.
 That meant I could only train YOLOv4-416 (batch=4, subdivisions=1) without encountering CUDA out of memory.
 [Alexey](https://github.com/AlexeyAB/darknet/wiki/YOLOv4-model-zoo) recommends 16GB to train a full YOLOv4 network with batch size=64 and subdivisions=16.

 4. **Multi-class for different types of boats**: It could potentially be useful to know what type of boat we have detected since a sailboat will behave differently from a cruise ship.
 Having this information could be useful for planning and navigation.

+5. **Attempt to detect navigation marks**: To navigate you need to see navigation marks around the boat.

 ## Setup
 The following are instructions for running the code.